 About the author:

 Ritesh Mohan is a passionate retail professional with over 20 years in the Retail sector, handling some of the biggest brands in beauty, fashion and fragrances retail & FMCG sector.
-He has been instrumental in the growth of some of the regional brands as well in Middle East region.
-He specializes in Retail management, Product development and Brand management, Retail Operations, Sales Management and Franchising & Business Management.
+Ritesh has been instrumental in the growth of some of the regional brands as well in the Middle East region.
+He specializes in Retail management, Product development, and Brand Management, Retail Operations, Sales Management, and Franchising & Business Management.
 He strongly believes in empowering business owners with his wisdom & experience of around two decades in the industry.